CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <vrf-id>         VRF
   <peer-group-id>  Domain

-### Atrributes
+### Attributes

   enable           Turn the feature 'on' or 'off'.
-The default is 'off'. asn              ASN to use to establish the peering if different from the
-                   ASN of the BGP instance.
+The default is 'off'.

+  asn              ASN to use to establish the peering if different from the ASN of the BGP instance.
 This configuration finds use during AS renumbering.
-The local-as configured is also attached to incoming and outgoing updates. prepend          When set to 'off', do not prepend the configured local-as to received updates; otherwise, prepend it. replace          When set to 'on', attach only the configured local-as to generated updates, effectively "replacing" the AS number configured for the BGP instance with the local-as applicable for the peering; otherwise, attach the AS number of the BGP instance and then prepend it with the configured local-as.
+The local-as configured is also attached to incoming and outgoing updates.

+  prepend          When set to 'off', do not prepend the configured local-as to received updates; otherwise, prepend it.

+  replace          When set to 'on', attach only the configured local-as to generated updates, effectively "replacing" the AS number configured for the BGP instance with the local-as applicable for the peering; otherwise, attach the AS number of the BGP instance and then prepend it with the configured local-as.

 ## nv set vrf <vrf-id> router bgp peer-group <peer-group-id> local-as asn 1-4294967295

 ### Usage